ForgeRock/openig-devops-guide/docker/sample1-base/readme.md

 # Sample 1 - Deploying an OpenIG Base Image in Docker

 ### Before you start:
 * Read and follow the instructions in Chapter 1, <i>Before You Start</i> of the Deployment Guide.
-You should have Docker installed, the sample files downloaded, and the network configured.
+You should have Docker installed, the sample files and the OpenIG .war file downloaded, and the network configured.
 * Make sure that port 8080 is not being used.
 * Start Docker or make sure it is running.